91ÌƲ®»¢

 Values Framework

 Prior to beginning the design process, the team needs to listen and learn about the campus community.
 A comprehensive exploration of the institution’s values, principles, and goals around sustainability, student life, academics, and beyond establishes a holistic framework through which project goals and metrics can be defined and evaluated.
 Through meaningful engagement, the design team learns about ongoing sustainability efforts and where the institution stands on their sustainability and carbon-neutrality journey—some are just beginning, and others have achieved great progress.
 Discerning the institution’s positions and values builds broad consensus and allows the design team to focus on solutions that maximize impact and effectively use budget dollars.
+Our team conducted in-depth engagement exercises with students, faculty, and staff at Swarthmore College to understand the needs of the campus community.
+Over 55 meetings were held, including sessions and workshops focused on sustainability, food service, and campus engineering.
+Additionally, 505 student interviews and focus group discussions were conducted.

 Outdoor dining area filled with tables and chairs overlooking lush trees and grass